 Geographically, North Carolina is a cyclist’s dream.
 In the mountains, the Blue Ridge Parkway might have been designed with car travel in mind, but its sweeping curves, wide lanes, and abundance of overlooks to stop and enjoy make it one of the top touring routes in the country.
 In the middle of the state, an extensive network of two-lane country roads makes it possible to escape the traffic associated with our state’s most-populated cities.
 And at the coast, endless miles of flat terrain make long rides enjoyable for even the casual recreational cyclist.

 Tours on Two Wheels

 North Carolina didn’t get into the statewide bike tour business until 1999, but its signature event, Cycle North Carolina, quickly established itself as one of the nation’s best and has grown to an annual series with three different versions: Mountains, Coastal and Mountains to Coast.

 Each fall, the Mountains to Coast Ride (Oct.
-3-10, 2020) travels a different route from the western to eastern parts of the state, taking a week to visit towns off the main path.
-On the 2020 itinerary are the host towns of Sparta, Mount Airy, Reidsville, Roxboro, Henderson, Smithfield, Clinton and North Topsail Beach.
+2-9, 2021) travels a different route from the western to eastern parts of the state, taking a week to visit towns off the main path.
+On the 2021 itinerary are the host towns of Sparta, Mount Airy, Reidsville, Roxboro, Creedmoor, Smithfield, Wallace and North Topsail Beach.
 Sticking to the the scenic back roads, Cycle North Carolina prides itself on giving riders a chance to truly get to know North Carolina, something that’s more effectively done at 16 miles per hour than 60.

 If you don’t have time to tour our whole state, shorter tours abound, and some come with specific goals.
-On the coast, Carolina Tailwinds has various excursions along the Outer Banks.
-Meanwhile, Velo Girl Rides offers a variety of tours in western North Carolina, including the Black Mountain Town and Country Loop, Elk Mountain Scenic Route and more in the mountains.
+On the coast, for example, Carolina Tailwinds has various excursions along the Outer Banks.

 Ride for a Cause